Nexirift/cosmos/README.md

 # Cosmos

-Cosmos is the official authentication server for Nexirift, providing secure user verification and access control.
+Cosmos is the official authentication server for Nexirift, providing secure user verification and access control by utilising the better-auth library.

 ## Getting Started (Development)